bootstrapworld/curriculum/lessons/contracts/langs/en-us/slides.md

 {layout="Launch"}
 # Applying Functions

-Log into @starter-file{editor} open the editor and press "Run" to load the image library.
+Log into @starter-file{editor}  and press "Run" to load the image library.

 Then type @show{(code '(sqrt 16))} into the interactions area and hit Enter.